SimonDarksideJ/SimonDarksideJ.github.io/_posts/2012-07-02-the-future-of-xna-the-underwritten-truths.markdown

 While right now I should be working hard on releasing our [Alphalabs.cc](http://alphalabs.cc/project/69-vequencer) project [Vequencer](http://alphalabs.cc/project/69-vequencer) I have decided to take some time out and write out a summary of the blogosphere’s thoughts on the future of XNA.

-These are the best that are out there, some hard facts, some harsh realities and some comforting parting thoughts.
+These are the best that are out there, some hard facts, some harsh realities and some comforting partying thoughts.

 ### \*\*Update

 **[Paul Thurrott](https://twitter.com/#!/thurrott)** has made a welcome announcement over on [WinSuperSite](http://www.winsupersite.com/article/paul-thurrotts-wininfo/microsoft-xbox-2012-142599?utm_source=twitterfeed&utm_medium=twitter), that the rumoured XBOX Nxt, code-named TEN (and most definitely will NOT be called Xbox 720) will not be making an appearance this year or even announced as a current project.
 Instead they are still investing in their current platform the XBOX 360.

 So XNA has another stay of execution for at least another year if not two before we even have to worry about it’s gradual demise on this it’s most prominent platform, all herald XNA 😀

 ### \*\*Update 2